William H. Parker (police officer): Police chief

-Parker's controversial practices towards minorities have been cited as the cause of the 1965 Watts riots on August 11, 1965.
-For five days, businesses and stores were burned or looted, civilians were killed or wounded while being caught in the crossfire, and sniping was frequent, before the rioters finally dispersed from committing more violence after the California Army National Guard took to the streets in supplementing the over-worked LAPD officers.
+Parker's controversial practices towards minorities have been cited as the cause of the Watts riots on August 11, 1965.
+For five days, businesses and stores were burned or looted, civilians were killed or wounded while being caught in the crossfire, and sniping was frequent, before the rioters dispersed from committing more violence after the California Army National Guard took to the streets in supplementing the LAPD officers.
 At the end, 34 people were killed in the riots, 21 of them by police or National Guard bullets.
 About 1,032 were injured, 3,438 were arrested, and over $40 million in property damage were caused.
-In spite of this, this was not enough to derail Parker's career, as he continued to serve as LAPD Police Chief for another year prior to his death.
+In spite of this, this was not enough to derail Parker's career, as he continued to serve as LAPD police chief for another year until his death.

-In a 1992 article in the Los Angeles Times, David Shaw wrote:"When Parker referred to black participants in the Watts riots as behaving like 'monkeys in a zoo,' a Times story later charitably characterized this as an 'obviously unintentional but unfortunate remark.'
+In a 1992 article in the Los Angeles Times, journalist David Shaw wrote:"When Parker referred to black participants in the Watts riots as behaving like 'monkeys in a zoo,' a Times story later charitably characterized this as an 'obviously unintentional but unfortunate remark.'
 During the riots, Parker also said, on television: 'It is estimated that by 1970, 45% of the metropolitan area of Los Angeles will be Negro. ...
 If you want any protection for your home and family ... you're going to have to get in and support a strong Police Department.
-If you don’t, come 1970, God help you.'
+If you don't, come 1970, God help you.'
 Earlier in his tenure, Parker attributed criminal activity among Latinos to their 'not being too far removed from the wild tribes of ... the inner mountains of Mexico.'"

-Stuart Schrader writes of Parker in his 2019 study that he "was a stern, serious, moralistic man, whose hobbyhorse was standardization.
+Stuart Schrader writes of Parker in a 2019 study that he "was a stern, serious, moralistic man, whose hobbyhorse was standardization.
 Parkerism was proceduralism.
 The police procedural crime drama, a staple of US television, was a Parker creation.
 With de facto oversight of the 1950s television series Dragnet, Parker disseminated his vision of professionalized policing across the United States."